PINTO0309/PINTO_model_zoo/472_DEIMv2-Wholebody34/README.md

 ## 2. Annotation

   Halfway compromises are never acceptable.
 The trick to annotation is to not miss a single object and not compromise on a single pixel.
 The ultimate methodology is to `try your best`.
+I manually labeled 1,034,735 items.

   <img width="958" height="850" alt="image" src="https://github.com/user-attachments/assets/cc423513-3136-48fa-a310-3d411d5ee3f4" />